Christian Coleman

 Coleman represented the United States in the relay at the 2016 Summer Olympics, competing in the heats only.
-He was the gold medallist in the 60 m at the 2018 IAAF World Indoor Championships and is a two-time American national champion, having won the 60 m in 2018 and 100 m in 2019.
+He was the gold medallist in the 60 m at the 2018 IAAF World Indoor Championships Birmingham and is a two-time American national champion, having won the 60 m in 2018 and 100 m in 2019.
 Coleman competed collegiately for the Tennessee Volunteers and won five NCAA titles indoors and out, including American collegiate record performances in both the 100 m and 60 m.

-On June 17, 2020, it was announced that Coleman was provisionally suspended from competition due to a missed drug test dating back to December 9, 2019.
-On October 27, it was announced that Coleman had been banned until May 13, 2022, missing the 2020 Summer Olympics.
-He later appealed the decision to the Court of Arbitration for Sports that reduced his suspension to a year, citing that he never tested positive for PEDs, but he would still miss the 2020 Summer Olympics.
+Coleman served an 18 month competition ban from May 2020 to November 2021 due to an anti-doping rule violation in relation to three missed tests.
+The initial sanction had been for 24 months, but this was later reduced by six months following an appeal.

 Career

 Born to Seth and Daphne Coleman in Atlanta, Georgia, Christian Coleman grew up with two sisters, Camryn and Cailyn.
 He came from a sporting family, as two of his cousins were letter-winners in college football and his older sister Camryn competed in track and field at Georgia Southern University.
 He took part in track from a young age, winning the long jump in his age category at the Amateur Athletic Union Championships in 2007.

 He attended high school at Our Lady of Mercy Catholic High School in Fayetteville, Georgia and was part of his high school track team.
 In his senior year, he competed at the 2014 New Balance Nationals Outdoor and was a finalist in both the 100-meter dash and 200-meter dash.
 At the Georgia High School State Championships he won the 100 m, 200 m, long jump, and 4 × 100 m relay, as well as setting state high school records in the 100 m (10.38), 200 m (21.10), and the 4 × 100 m relay (41.88).
 In addition, he was an all-state high school football player as a defensive back and wide receiver.
 He ended 2014 with a 100 m best of 10.30 seconds.
 Coleman received the Fred R. Langley Athletic Scholarship and went on to attend the University of Tennessee.